-We have a new favorite way to cook and eat asparagus.
+We have a new favourite way to cook and eat asparagus.
 We love those tiny, thinner-than-pencil-thin asparagus spears, and yet when we sauté them we often find we misjudge the timing and they get mushy.
 We like crisp, tender spears, with just enough of a snap and yet not crunchy raw.

 The easiest way to get this texture is to blanch them, and this is also so quick.
 Method below...